Li Chun Yip

-Li Chun Yip (李圳業) is a former Hong Kong professional footballer who played as a midfielder.
+Li Chun Yip (李圳業) is a Hong Kong former professional footballer who played as a midfielder.

 Club career

 Early career

 Li played his first league match for Rangers.
 He was a member of the Hong Kong national under-23 football team.
 Subsequently, he moved to Instant-Dict.

 After Instant-Dict was disbanded, Li joined Happy Valley.
 In 2004, he was also called up for the Hong Kong national football team.

 In 2006, he moved to Citizen, but due to a serious injury, his contract was not renewed at the end of the season.

 Telecom

 In 2007, Li gave up being a professional footballer and went to work for PCCW.
 He played amateur football in the Hong Kong Third Division League for Telecom.
 He was too good at this level and scored 28 goals in two seasons.